- What is IRMA all about?

 - internet service providers and telecom operators, for: email addresses, phone numbers, IP-addresses

-- big or small webshops, with loyaly cards and custum numbers, with associated status, coupons, etc.
+- big or small web-shops, with loyalty cards and custom numbers, with associated status, coupons, etc.

-- companies and other organisations, for attributes as a basis for fine-grained role-based access management
+- companies and other organizations, for attributes as a basis for fine-grained role-based access management

-- hospitals and other healthcare organisations, for regulating access via attributes, not only for healthcare professionals, but also for patients
+- hospitals and other healthcare organizations, for regulating access via attributes, not only for healthcare professionals, but also for patients

-- military organisations, for all their different ranks and (security) compartimentalisations and clearances, and for members of special forces whose identifying data are typically not revealed
+- military organizations, for all their different ranks and (security) compartmentalizations and clearances, and for members of special forces whose identifying data are typically not revealed

 IRMA attributes are available from many sources – but not from all of the ones listed above.
 The Privacy by Design foundation keeps a public register of all available IRMA credentials (sets of attributes).